01/04/2021 Susan O'Leary Community, Resort Living

 The Heritage Distilling Company’s tasting room is conveniently located downtown.
 They are known for their award-winning craft spirits.
 Craft breweries are popping up everywhere and Gig Harbor is certainly no exception.
 If you enjoy a nice cold beer, look no further than Gig Harbor for regular and seasonal rotating taps at any of these fine breweries- 7-Seas Brewing, The Hub, and Wet Coast Brewing Company.
 If wine is what you enjoy, there are wine bars such as Morso in downtown Gig Harbor, or vineyards such as Ollala Vineyard and Winery in nearby Ollala, and Trillium Creek Winery in Lakebay.
 Both are very close to Gig Harbor.

 Gig Harbor offers an array of galleries, museums, and other cultural activities.
-The Gig Harbor Film Festival offers educational and entertaining movies during their annual festival each October.
+The Gig Harbor Film Festival shows educational and entertaining movies during their annual festival each year.
 There are many churches to choose from, with several denominations represented.

 Gig Harbor is generally considered quite safe.
 People on the street will tell you that the thing they love most about Gig Harbor is that despite its recent growth, there remains a true “small town” feel.
 Come see for yourself why Gig Harbor is an excellent place to thrive in your retirement years!